sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 However, when using this option you will lose key advantages associated with our Helm deployment, including:

 - easier upgrade experience
-- -minimized surface area (generally less erro prone compared to making customizations)
+- -minimized surface area (generally less error prone compared to making customizations)
-- a more curate admin experience
+- a more curated admin experience

 If there is any doubt about your team's ability to support this, please speak to your Sourcegraph contact about using Docker Compose instead.